Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 `pluviometer <https://en.wikipedia.org/wiki/Rain_gauge>`__ etc).

 Programming of the weather station can be done with all of the available bindings (|bindings|).
-Example implementations for all supported programming languages and a demo application are available.
+Example implementations for many supported programming languages and a demo application are available.
 This will give you a starting point into the programming with Tinkerforge.